SC2Mapster/mkdocs-sc2/README.md

 Any author publishing to this repository needs to add their own paragraph that outlines how their contributions may be used.

+Please take a look at docs/index.md for more information, as that file is compiled and part of the `mkdocs` output.

 # Setup

 The documentation must be "compiled" as such, and this occurs locally.
 I have no knowledge of how to do any of this on Windows or Mac.
 Here are instructions for a pip-enabled Linux.